Argentina suspends two financial institutions for irregularities

-BUENOS AIRES, Jan 21 (Reuters) - Argentina’s market watchdog CNV said on Wednesday it had “preventively” suspended operations two Argentine financial institutions, Macro Securities S.A. and Banco Macro S.A., due to irregularities.
+BUENOS AIRES (Reuters) - Argentina’s market watchdog CNV said on Wednesday it had “preventively” suspended operations two Argentine financial institutions, Macro Securities S.A. and Banco Macro S.A., due to irregularities.

 Argentina’s leftist government favors strong intervention in the private sector and earlier this month suspended HSBC Bank Argentina’s right to transfer money abroad, after charging it with helping clients evade taxes.